jackjona/modern-apparel/README.md

 ## Credits

-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-- All images are property of their respective owners.
+- All images are property of their respective owners (images are sourced from online fashion retailer website such as Aritzia and Tommy Hilfiger ).

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/)
+## 👀 Want to learn more?

-To learn more about Tailwind CSS, take a look at the following resources:
+To learn more about Astro, take a look at the [Astro documentation](https://docs.astro.build) To learn more about Tailwind CSS, take a look at the [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation)

-- [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) - learn about Tailwind CSS features and how to get started.
-- You can check out [the tailwindcss GitHub repository](https://github.com/tailwindlabs/tailwindcss)